Top Frequently Asked Questions

 admitted to the teacher education program?

-SAT with a score of at least 1100 based on Critical Reading and
+GRE with a score of at least 301 based on Verbal and

-Indiana CORE Academic Skills Assessment (CASA) as one means for
+Skills Assessment (CASA) as one means for demonstrating basic

 Candidates may also document basic skills competency for